0xAX/linux-insides/SyncPrim/sync-5.md

 * `0xffffffff00000000` - represents situation when there are readers or writers are queued, but no one is active or is in the process of acquire of a lock;
 * `0xfffffffe00000001` - a writer is active or attempting to acquire a lock and waiters are in queue.

-So, besides the `count` field, all of these fields are similar to feilds of the `semaphore` structure.
+So, besides the `count` field, all of these fields are similar to fields of the `semaphore` structure.
 Last three fields depend on the two configuration options of the Linux kernel: the `CONFIG_RWSEM_SPIN_ON_OWNER` and `CONFIG_DEBUG_LOCK_ALLOC`.
-The first two fields may be familar us by declaration of the [mutex](https://en.wikipedia.org/wiki/Mutual_exclusion) structure from the [previous part](https://0xax.gitbooks.io/linux-insides/content/SyncPrim/sync-4.html).
-The first `osq` field represents [MCS lock](http://www.cs.rochester.edu/~scott/papers/1991_TOCS_synch.pdf) spinner for `optimistic spinning` and the second represnts process which is current owner of a lock.
+The first two fields may be familiar us by declaration of the [mutex](https://en.wikipedia.org/wiki/Mutual_exclusion) structure from the [previous part](https://0xax.gitbooks.io/linux-insides/content/SyncPrim/sync-4.html).
+The first `osq` field represents [MCS lock](http://www.cs.rochester.edu/~scott/papers/1991_TOCS_synch.pdf) spinner for `optimistic spinning` and the second represents process which is current owner of a lock.

 The last field of the `rw_semaphore` structure is - `dep_map` - debugging related, and as I already wrote in previous parts, we will skip debugging related stuff in this chapter.